pekrau/CouchDB2/README.md

 ### `db.compact_design(designname)`

-Compact the view indexes associated with the named design document.
+Compacts the view indexes associated with the named design document.

 ### `db.view_cleanup()`

-Remove unnecessary view index files due to changed views in design documents of the database.
+Removes unnecessary view index files due to changed views in design documents of the database.

 ### `db.get(id, default=None, rev=None, revs_info=False, conflicts=False)`

-Return the document with the given identifier, or the `default` value if not found.
+Returns the document with the given identifier, or the `default` value if not found.

 - `rev`: Retrieves document of specified revision, if specified.